How to Cut and Roast Spaghetti Squash Boats

 Season the Spaghetti Squash

-Spray avocado oil onto the flesh and season the spaghetti squash with salt, pepper and dried thyme.
-I like to take a pastry brush and spread it to cover the flesh.
+1. Preheat your oven to 400°F. Brush avocado oil onto the flesh and season the spaghetti squash with salt, pepper and dried thyme (or leave it plain if you prefer).
+I like to use a pastry brush to spread it evenly over the flesh.

-Bake in the oven for 25-40 minutes, depending on the size of the squash at 400F:
+1. Roast in the oven for 25-40 minutes, depending on the squash’s size and your preferred texture, for a pasta-like consistency.

-I cook mine al dente, reminiscent of spaghetti pasta, but I usually follow these times depending on the size of the squash.
+I cook squash al dente, reminiscent of spaghetti pasta, but I usually follow these times depending on the size of the squash.

 Shred the Spaghetti Squash